Back To Search Results

 Indications

-Neuromuscular blocking agents are commonly used to paralyze patients requiring intubation whether in an emergency as a life-saving intervention or as a scheduled surgery and procedure.
-The indications for intubation during an emergency can be divided into 3 categories: failure to maintain or protect the airway, failure to adequately ventilate or oxygenate, and anticipation of a decline in clinical status.
+Neuromuscular blocking agents are commonly used to paralyze patients who require intubation, whether during an emergent, life-saving intervention or before a scheduled surgical procedure.
+The indications for intubation during an emergency can be divided into 3 categories: failure to maintain or protect the airway, inability to ventilate or oxygenate adequately, and anticipation of a decline in clinical status.
+The most commonly administered depolarizing neuromuscular drug during these situations is succinylcholine.

-Pharmacologic paralysis is a vital aspect of rapid sequence intubation (RSI), improves visualization of the glottic anatomy, and prevents vomiting during intubation attempts.
-Importantly, the conjunctive use of induction agents is vital to RSI to reduce the sympathetic reflexes, improve intubating conditions, and avoid the unwarranted effect of paralyzing a conscious patient.
+Pharmacologic paralysis is a vital aspect of rapid sequence intubation (RSI).
+Induced paralysis improves visualization of the glottic anatomy and prevents vomiting during intubation attempts.
+The conjunctive use of induction agents is vital to RSI to reduce sympathetic reflexes, enhance the probability of successful intubation, and avoid the unwarranted effect of paralyzing a conscious patient.[1]
+Succinylcholine is the only drug administered for this purpose and is considered by many the drug of choice for RSI in the emergency department, although this is controversial.
+This medication quickly establishes optimal conditions for intubation of critically ill patients.
+The Society of Critical Care Medicine recommends succinylcholine or rocuronium for rapid sequence intubation without known contraindications to succinylcholine.[2]

 Mechanism of Action